Skip to content

 Associate Professor of Pediatrics and Cell Biology

-Dr. Landstrom is a physician-scientist trained in pediatric cardiology, human genetics, and molecular pharmacology.
-He completed an MD and PhD from Mayo Clinic College of Medicine, with a research focus on the genetics of cardiovascular disease with Michael Ackerman – a leading expert in long QT syndrome and cardiovascular genetics.
-He completed a pediatric residency at Texas Children’s Hospital, part of Baylor College of Medicine, as well as fellowships in pediatric cardiology and an advanced fellowship in pediatric electrophysiology.
-He also completed a research fellowship in molecular physiology and biophysics with Xander Wehrens – a leading expert in cardiovascular molecular physiology.
+Dr. Landstrom is a board-certified pediatric cardiologist specializing in heritable arrhythmias and cardiomyopathies with research interests in identifying those who are at-risk of developing genetic disease of they heart so that they can be treated with cutting-edge therapies.
+He is a physician-scientist trained in pediatric cardiology, genetics, and molecular pharmacology.
+He completed an MD and PhD from Mayo Clinic College of Medicine, with a research focus on the genetics of cardiovascular disease.
+He completed a pediatric residency training at Texas Children’s Hospital, part of Baylor College of Medicine, as well as clinical fellowship in pediatric cardiology and an advanced fellowship in pediatric electrophysiology.
+He also completed a post doctoral research fellowship in molecular physiology and biophysics at Baylor College of Medicine.

 Currently, Dr. Landstrom is a faculty member in the Duke Department of Pediatrics, Division of Cardiology and the Department of Cell Biology.
 He has affiliations with a number of research entities including Duke MEDx, the Duke Cardiovascular Research Center, and the Duke Children’s Health and Discovery Initiative.
 He is a faculty member of the Duke University Program in Genetics and Genomics, Cell and Molecular Biology, and Developmental & Cell Biology Program and can serve as a research mentor for students in these programs.
 He sees pediatric, and young adult, patients at Duke Children’s Health Center as part of Duke Health.